> Youth Symphony Orchestra Handbook | QCSO

 Tuition

-The QCSO Finance Department will email invoices to each student’s primary parent/guardian contact by or before Tuesday, August 8, 2023.
-The invoice will reflect the $50 tuition deposit and will include thorough payment instructions for each payment option.
+The QCSO Finance Department will email invoices to each student’s primary parent/guardian by or before Monday, August 3, 2026 from a program called “My Music Staff.”
+The invoice will reflect the $75.00 tuition deposit and any previous payments that apply and will include thorough payment instructions for each payment option.

 Withdrawal Policy and Tuition Refund